daiki-kadowaki/judgment-transparency-principle/README.md

 Its purpose is not correction but exposure: to reveal when responsibility is silently displaced.

+Related terms sometimes used in later discussions include:
+"invisible judgment", "agency misattribution", and "imperceptible intervention."

 ---

 ## Relation to Standards, Guidelines, and Policy